licarpen/aws-developer/README.md

   * get back JSON Web Token (JWT)
   * can be integrated with API Gateway for authentication
 * Cognito Identity Pools (Federated Identity)
-  * Provide AWS credentials to useres so they can access AWS resources directly
+  * Provide AWS credentials to users so they can access AWS resources directly
   * integrate with Cognito User Pools as an identity provider
   * goal is to provide direct access to AWS resources from the client side
   * log in to federated identity provider (or remain anonymous)